wagtail/sphinx-wagtail-theme/README.rst

 2. `package`
    Builds an installable package of the module and provides it as downloadable artifact.

+3. `sphinx-quickstart-local`
+   Builds a sphinx quickstart documentation and uses the current checkout as theme

+4. `sphinx-quickstart-package`
+   Builds a sphinx quickstart documentation and uses the artifact from stept  `package` as theme

 This workflow is executed on every `push` or `pull_request`.